MicrosoftDocs/azure-docs/articles/storage/blobs/storage-blob-delete-go.md

 ---
 title: Delete and restore a blob with Go
 titleSuffix: Azure Storage
-description: Learn how to delete and restore a blob in your Azure Storage account using the Go client library
+description: Learn how to delete and restore a blob in your Azure Storage account using the Go client library.
 services: storage
 author: pauljewellmsft

 ms.author: pauljewell
-ms.date: 05/01/2024
+ms.date: 05/22/2024
 ms.service: azure-blob-storage
 ms.topic: how-to
 ms.devlang: golang